getify/You-Dont-Know-JS/get-started/ch1.md

     <br><br>
 </figure>

-In scripted or interpreted languages, an error on line 5 of a program won't be discovered until lines 1 through 4 have already executed.
+In scripted or interpreted languages, an error on line 5 of a program won't be discovered until lines 1 through 4 have already been executed.
 Notably, the error on line 5 might be due to a runtime condition, such as some variable or value having an unsuitable value for an operation, or it may be due to a malformed statement/command on that line.
-Depending on context, deferring error handling to the line the error occurs on may be a desirable or undesirable effect.
+Depending on the context, deferring error handling to the line the error occurs must be a desirable or undesirable effect.

 Compare that to languages which do go through a processing step (typically, called parsing) before any execution occurs, as illustrated in Figure 2: